 This tutorial uses the following billable components of Google Cloud:

 To generate a cost estimate based on your projected usage, use the pricing calculator.

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
-See Cleaning up for more detail.
+When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
+For more details, see the Cleaning up section.

 Before you begin

-Open Cloud Shell to execute the commands listed in this tutorial.
+To execute the commands listed in this tutorial, open Cloud Shell:

-gcloud config get-value projectcommand does not return the ID of the project you just selected, configure Cloud Shell to use your project.
+If the command does not return the ID of the project that you just selected, configure Cloud Shell to use your project:

 gcloud config set project PROJECT_ID